wincent/masochist/README.md

 We have shiny new toys like [React]() and [GraphQL]() that make building slick, dynamic, complex interfaces a breeze (relatively speaking).
 It's perfectly sensible to trust that big companies like [Google](), [Facebook](), [GitHub](), Twitter and friends with a copy of your precious data, and rely on them to provide robust access to it.

-It is now reasonable (and in fact, has been for a while) to keep your textual content (the blog and wiki use cases) in a Git repo like this one, and fully delegate the more dynamic aspects of online functionality to third-parties.
+It is now reasonable (and in fact, has been for a while) to keep your textual content (the blog and wiki use cases) in a Git repo like this one, and fully delegate the more dynamic aspects of online functionality  (like comments) to third-parties.
 Let GitHub track issues for you, just go ahead and do your "live" interactions on Twitter where everybody else is doing them, and share your photos on Facebook with people who actually want to see them.

 You could even dispense with hosting your own website at all, and trust all your content to third parties.
 [Medium]() may or may not exist 10 years from now, but at a cosmic scale, does that really matter anyway?